TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

 Page tree
 ^^^^^^^^^

-The page tree represents the hierarchical structure of your pages.
+The page tree represents the hierarchical structure of your site and its pages.
 In most cases this corresponds exactly to the navigation structure of your web site.
-The page tree can be expanded by clicking the little arrows on the left of the items.
+The page tree can be expanded by clicking the arrow to the left of each page.

 For example, click on the arrow next to the page called "About".
 Your page tree should look like this: